 Preparation:

-Tip: Does it also work with other African coffees?
+Tip: Also works with other African coffees?

 Kevin Mohler was the 2017 Swiss Cup Tasting Champion.
 He also reached the finals of the Swiss Barista Championship in both 2017 and 2018.
-Kevin Mohler works for the coffee department at Mövenpick .
+Kevin Mohler works for the coffee department at Mövenpick.

 The Mövenpick Lemonade